Sri Lalita Sahasranama 601-700

 Who is whose Guru (spiritual guide and teacher)?
 God alone is the guide and Guru of the Universe.

 He who considers his Guru to be merely human, what good can he derive from his prayers and devotions?
 We should not consider our Guru to be a mere man.
 Before the disciples see the Deity, he sees the Guru in the first vision of Divine illumination.
 And it is the Guru who afterwards shows the Deity, being himself mysteriously transformed into the form of the Deity.
 Then the disciple sees the Guru and the Deity as one and the same.
 Whatever boon the disciple asks, the deified Guru gives him all, yea, the Guru even takes him to the highest bliss of Nirvana (the state of extinction of individuality in God).
-Or, the disciple may choose to remain in a dualistic state of consciousness, maintaining the relation of the worshipper and the worshipped.
+Or, the disciple may choose to remain in a dualistic state of consciousness, maintaining the relation of the worshiper and the worshipped.
 Whatever he asks, his Guru vouchsafes him.

 The human Guru whispers the sacred formula (mantra) in the ear; the divine Guru breathes the spirit into the soul.